TypeStrong/ts-loader/CONTRIBUTING.md

 console output. stdout should go in `output.txt` and stderr should go in `err.txt`.

-If you would like to run just a single test then supply the name of it like so:
+If you would like to run just a single test then:

-`npm test -- --single-test declarationOutput`
+`npm run comparison-tests -- --single-test nameOfTest`

 ### Regenerating test data